CleverRaven/Cataclysm-DDA/doc/MARTIALART_JSON.md

-"aoe": "spin",              // This technique has an area-of-effect; doesn't work against solo targets "block_counter": true,      // This technique may automatically counterattack on a successful block "dodge_counter": true,      // This technique may automatically counterattack on a successful dodge "weighting": 2,             // Affects likelihood this technique will be selected when many are available "defensive": true,          // Game won't try to select this technique when attacking "miss_recovery": true,      // Misses while attacking will use fewer moves "messages" : [              // What is printed when this technique is used by the player and by an npc
+"aoe": "spin",              // This technique has an area-of-effect; doesn't work against solo targets "block_counter": true,      // This technique may automatically counterattack on a successful block "dodge_counter": true,      // This technique may automatically counterattack on a successful dodge "weighting": 2,             // Affects likelihood this technique will be selected when many are available.
+Negative weighting means the technique is only included in the list of possible techs once out of every `weighting` times ( 1/3 for a weighting of -3)
+"defensive": true,          // Game won't try to select this technique when attacking "miss_recovery": true,      // Misses while attacking will use fewer moves "messages" : [              // What is printed when this technique is used by the player and by an npc